The Gurkhas in Borneo

 Indonesian troops finally appeared at midday on the fourth day of laying the ambush; a small motorboat hove into view, carrying four regular soldiers.
 The signal to fire was given as they neared and the GPMG burst into life, instantly followed by fire from the rest of the ambush party.
 ‘The occupants were killed instantly and the boat overturned, a khaki cap drifted mournfully past me, separated forever from its owner,’ Bullock wrote.
 Indonesian forces in the area were not slow to react; a second longboat, carrying a platoon’s-worth of soldiers landed on the riverbank and its occupants scrambled out, trying to flank the ambush party.
 Incoming fire was also taken from Babang Baba.

 Their withdrawal went smoothly and Bullock and his men were congratulated for their success back at headquarters.
 They were also informed another Claret mission was to start within a matter of days and that C Company had been earmarked to take part.
-It was not exactly news that exhausted men wanted to hear.
-Despite this, it was time to celebrate Gurkha style.
-Bullock remembers drinking a number of ‘Rusty Nails’, shots of whiskey and liberal lashings of Drambuie, followed by traditional Nepalese songs.
-‘A succession of young soldiers stood up and sang and danced their tribal lays from the high Himalayan villages of Nepal,’ the captain recalled.
+It was not exactly the kind of news exhausted men wanted to hear.
+Despite this, it was time to celebrate Gurkha style and Bullock remembers drinking a number of ‘Rusty Nails’, shots of whiskey and liberal lashings of Drambuie, followed by traditional Nepalese songs.
+‘A succession of young soldiers stood up and sang and danced their tribal lays from the high Himalayan villages of Nepal,’ he recalled.

 The Battle of Bau